Book Talks and Book Events

 Eric Padgett will lead our discussion of The Beauty and the Sorrow: An Intimate History of the First World War, by Peter Englund.
 His non-fiction work tells the story of World War I through the personal experiences of 20 ordinary individuals—soldiers, nurses, and civilians—from various nations.
 It explores the war as a human experience rather than...

-Helen Fry is recognized as an expert on the full spectrum of British intelligence activities and the anti-Nazi role of the Belgian resistance during World War II.
-She will present her latest book, MI9: A History of the Secret Service for Escape and Evasion in World War Two, and then be our luncheon guest at the Club Prince...
+Helen Fry one of the recognized expert on the full spectrum of British intelligence activities and the anti-Nazi role of the Belgian resistance during World War II.
+She presented her latest book, MI9: A History of the Secret Service for Escape and Evasion in World War Two to a rousing large group of followers.
+Her marvelous book tells the stories...

 Our focus will be on the new history book - The (Belgian) 5th SAS in the Second World War.
 If possible, we would like to see if the book presentation can be held in conjunction with a visit to the Pegasus Museum.
 The date and place of the presentation are not firm at this time.